chandanhpcic/docs/source/manual/settingsmenu.rst

 Disable web GUI redirect rule                  If you change the port, a redirect rule from port 80/443 will be
                                                created.
 Check this to disable creating this rule.
 Session Timeout                                Time in minutes to expire idle management sessions.
-DNS Rebind Check                               OPNsense contains protection against
+DNS Rebind Check                               Reticen8 contains protection against
                                                `DNS rebinding <https://en.wikipedia.org/wiki/DNS_rebinding>`__ by
                                                filtering out DNS replies with local IPs.
 Check this box to disable this protection if it interferes with web GUI access or name